bradder555/presentations-python-secrets_at_rest/docker-demos/better/cat_app/README.md

 The [`.dockerignore`](./.dockerignore) file includes an entry for the `.venv` directory to ensure the `.venv` is not included in image builds.
 Note that the `.dockerignore` file is not applied to volume mounts during container runs.

-### Run script

-The [`run.sh`](./run.sh) script includes an example of invoking `docker run` for local development, mounting the source code for the project into the container so that edits are reflected immediately.

 ### Docker compose file